, ,

 As I subscribe to the nutritional principal that the more colorful the vegetable is, the better it is for you, it stands to reason the orange sweet potato must be better for you than the plain old white variety.

-This unusual sweet potato salad comes from Claudia Roden’s book, Arabesque, a collection of easy and accessible recipes from Turkey, Morocco and Lebanon.
-Sweet potato is not a vegetable I associate with Arabic cooking and in all my years of cooking it, I’ve never really thought of braising it.
+This unusual Moroccan sweet potato salad comes from the legendary Claudia Roden and her book, Arabesque, a collection of recipes from Turkey, Morocco and Lebanon.
+Sweet potato is not a vegetable I associate with with this region of the world and in all my years of cooking it, I’ve never really thought of braising it.
 This sweet potato salad has a mellow sweetness, offset by the tartness of the lemon juice and green olives.
 Finely chopped parsley gives it a value added flavour boost that makes it feel choc-a-block full of nurturing, nutritional goodness.

 Adapted from Claudia Roden’s Arabesque